outstand/docker-compose-buildkite-plugin/README.md

 ### `run`

 The name of the service the command should be run within.
-If the docker-compose command would usually be `docker-compose run app test.sh` then the value would be `app`.
+If the docker compose command would usually be `docker compose run app test.sh` then the value would be `app`.

 ### `push`

 A list of services to push in the format `service:image:tag`.
-If an image has been pre-built with the build step, that image will be re-tagged, otherwise docker-compose's built in push operation will be used.
+If an image has been pre-built with the build step, that image will be re-tagged, otherwise docker compose's built in push operation will be used.

 ### `pull` (optional, run only)